ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Not all Db2 instances function identically
 {: #wos-limitations-db2-version}

-Although you can use a Db2 instance that's not created by using Db2 Warehouse, you must be aware of the following issues:

-- The syntax used to create tables is not compatible with Db2 v.
-11.1.9 or later.
+{{site.data.keyword.aios_short}} supports Db2 Warehouse add-on, Db2 Advanced Enterprise Server Edition add-on, as well as Db2 Enterprise Server Edition (v.
+11.1.9 or later) installation that is accessible to the cluster.
+Be aware of the following limitation:

 - {{site.data.keyword.aios_short}} requires a tablespace with a page size of 32k or larger.

+!<--MJS needs work here -->

 <p>&nbsp;</p>